 - Install a doorbell camera so you can keep an eye on your porch.
-When movement occurs at your door, you will receive a warning on your smart phone, and you can alert a porch pirate that you’re watching, even if you’re not home.
+When movement occurs at your door, you will receive a warning on your smartphone, and you can alert a porch pirate that you’re watching, even if you’re not home.

 - Join with neighbors who will watch each other’s porches and pick up your packages if you’re not going to be there for delivery.

 - If possible, have any packages you have ordered require a signature for delivery.

 - Thieves strike after the holidays too.
 They watch for holiday travelers, headed home with a carload of gifts, who might be staying the night at a hotel.
 Many cars parked in hotel parking lots, are prey to the determined thief.
 You may need to take all your packages inside with you, or make sure your car alarm is set.
 Parking in a well-lit parking space is a great deterrent.

 If, after all you have done to prevent theft, and someone steals from you anyway, the best thing you could have done is to have good homeowners, rental or auto insurance that will replace the things that were taken or damaged.

 At Whitcomb Insurance we love to sit down with our clients, and we would be happy to sit down with you, answer any questions you might have, whether it’s about auto, homeowners, small business or life insurance.
 You can count on us to be totally honest and upfront with you!

 Along with great insurance options, we also offer Financial Services.
 You can count on us to be totally honest and upfront with you!

 Contact us or give us a call at 425-391-8731.